jadounrahul/kartsnms/doc/Extensions/Syslog.md

 ## External hooks

 Trigger external scripts based on specific syslog patterns being matched with syslog hooks.
-Add the following to your LibreNMS `config.php` to enable hooks:
+Add the following to your KartsNMS `config.php` to enable hooks:

 ```ssh